versatiles-org/versatiles-documentation/basics/versatiles_server.md

 ## What's not included?

 The VersaTiles server implements only core functionality to keep the project simple and easy to maintain.
 TLS certificates and caching are not included.
-But you can use a CDN or nginx for this.
-You can find HowTos on CDNs and nginx in the [documentation](https://docs.versatiles.org/).
+You can use a CDN or a reverse proxy such as nginx — see the [deployment guides](../guides/deploy_using_docker.md) for how to set this up.

 ## Scalability and performance